It's a New Day in Public Health.

 Toll free: Mon–Fri 8 a.m.-5 p.m.

-In July 2024, 11 hepatitis A cases were reported in 9 counties.
-The number of reported hepatitis A cases in July decreased from the previous month and was below the previous 5-year average.
+The number of reported hepatitis A cases in December increased from the previous month and was below the previous 5-year average.

 The best way to prevent hepatitis A infection is through vaccination.
-In July 2024, 55% of cases were not up-to-date on hepatitis A vaccinations and 27% of cases had unknown hepatitis A vaccination status.
+In December 2024, 50% of cases were not up-to-date on hepatitis A vaccinations and 44% had unknown vaccination status.
 Since 2006, hepatitis A vaccine has been recommended for all children at age 1 year.
-Hepatitis A vaccine is also recommended for certain adult high-risk groups, including persons using injection and non-injection drugs, homeless people, and men who have sex with men.
-To learn more about the hepatitis A vaccine, talk to your doctor or visit: CDC.gov/Vaccines/HCP/VIS/VIS-Statements/Hep-A.html
+Hepatitis A vaccine is also recommended for certain adult high-risk groups, including persons using injection and non-injection drugs, persons experiencing homelessness, and men who have sex with men.
+To learn more about the hepatitis A vaccine, talk to your doctor or visit: CDC.gov/Vaccines/HCP/VIS

-In July 2024, 0 cases were epidemiologially (epi) linked to another case.
-From January to July 2024, 4 cases were epidemiologically (epi) linked to another case.
+In December 2024, two cases were epidemiologially (epi) linked to another case.
+From January to December 2024, 10 cases were epidemiologically (epi) linked to another case.

-In July 2024, there was an average of 1 contact to reported cases.
+In December 2024, there was an average of 2 contacts to reported cases.
 Contacts are those who were exposed to the virus and recommended prophylaxis for illness prevention.

 Connect with DOH